mouxib/LgninnovaTool/README.md

 # 📌 Features and Functionality
 **LginnovaTool offers a variety of functions, including:**
-✅ Extract device information (serial number, iOS version, mode, battery status, etc.)
+✅ Extract device information (serial number, iOS version, mode, etc...)
 ✅ Use the Libimobiledevice library to communicate with iPhones ✅ Easy-to-use interface
 ✅ Fix some system-specific bugs using the 'Repair iDevice' button